Clock sources¶

 Go to

-script to your project by pressing the ButtonAdd to Project...
+tclscript to your project by pressing the ButtonAdd to Project....Highlight the

 set_time_unit ns